 Lisa Thompson is an attorney with Hage Hodes P.A. in Manchester, where she focuses on business and intellectual property law, advising clients in both the nonprofit and for-profit sectors on issues such as governance, brand management, copyrights, internet and privacy issues.
 She absorbed a love of modernist architecture while growing up in Houston, then studied medieval art and architecture in college.
 Since returning to New Hampshire, she has visited over 100 towns in the state and continues to pursue her goal of visiting all of them.
 Her husband is the program director at New Hampshire Public Radio.

-Lori Wamser, Treasurer, is the director of operations for the New Hampshire Community Development Finance Authority, managing several of their grant programs and ensuring the organization is in compliance with all state and federal regulations.
-She is a Certified Public Accountant with over thirty years of experience, mostly in the non-profit sector.
-She served as treasurer and vice-chair of Home Health and Hospice Care of Nashua from 1996-1999, and board chair of Emerson School in Concord from 2001-2003.
+Lori Wamser, Treasurer, is the Controller for the New Hampshire Legal Assistance She is a Certified Public Accountant with over thirty years of experience, mostly in the non-profit sector.
+Lori served as treasurer and vice-chair of Home Health and Hospice Care of Nashua from 1996-1999, and board chair of Emerson School in Concord from 2001-2003.
 She lives in Dunbarton.

 Ben Wilson holds a degree in History and African American Studies from Syracuse University, a certificate in Preservation Carpentry from the North Bennet Street School in Boston and a Masters Degree in Building Conservation from the University of York, England.
 Currently, he is the Director of the Bureau of Historic Sites within the N.H.
 Division of Parks and Recreation.
 He has worked professionally in the field of historic preservation and museums for over twenty years in South Carolina, Georgia, Connecticut, and New Hampshire.
 Ben currently sits on the boards of the Association of Preservation Technology, the Gundalow Company of Portsmouth and his local Rotary Club.
 He lives in a restored 1791 tavern in the town of Hopkinton with his wife Lucy and their two boys Lincoln and Harrison.